On This Page

-Gillette Children’s Specialty Healthcare is the Twin Cities’ only nationally ranked Best Children’s Hospital in pediatric neurology and neurosurgery.
+Gillette Children’s Specialty Healthcare is a regional leader in pediatric neurology and neurosurgery.
 Our Center for Pediatric Neurosciences offers expert diagnoses and treatments for seizures and epilepsy in children and teens.
 Our goal is to work closely with families to provide the most effective management and best care for children who have epilepsy.

 Many of our patients who have epilepsy also have complex associated conditions, such as cerebral palsy, developmental delays or traumatic brain injuries.
 That’s why we offer a large team of specialists and extensive support services.
 Our focus is on caring for the whole child.

 - Our experienced neurologists collaborate with families to find the best care path for each child.